limpa105/RegexPlus/experiments/README.md

 build tools, and dumps `index.html` and `bundle.js` into `build/`.

 To run a server, locally:
+ - Remember to rebuild with `npm run build-web`!
  - Run `node server.js`
  - Go to `http://localhost:8888/index.html` in your browser